userdw/RaspberryPi_3_Starter_Kit/11_MATLAB_Support_Package/README.md

 # [ENGLISH] Project 11: MATLAB Support Package
 As all of us must already know that MATLAB is one of the most popular tools available for conducting research, usually that involves making a simulation or analyzing data.
 The creator of MATLAB, MathWorks, is aware of the existence of Raspberry Pi and see the possibilities for combining MATLAB with it.

-In this project we will try to connect our Raspberry Pi 3 with MATLAB.
+In this project we will try to connect and control our Raspberry Pi 3 with MATLAB.
 The connection between Raspberry Pi 3 and MATLAB will be done through MATLAB Support Package for Raspberry Pi Hardware.
-MATLAB has began its support since R2014b version, which supports Raspberry Pi Model B+. **As for Raspberry Pi 3, the support has been released since April 2016 in R2016a version**.
+MATLAB has began its support since R2014b version, which supports Raspberry Pi Model B+. **As of Raspberry Pi 3, the support has been released since April 2016 in R2016a version**.
 For more information about MATLAB Support Package for Raspberry Pi Hardware release note, please visit [this link](https://www.mathworks.com/help/supportpkg/raspberrypiio/release-notes.html).

+Installation of MATLAB Support Package for Raspberry Pi Hardware can be done by following this [link](https://www.mathworks.com/help/supportpkg/raspberrypiio/ug/install-support-for-raspberry-pi-hardware.html).
+You will need to be logged in on your MathWorks account to complete the installation.

+After the installation process done, we can insert the SD card to be configured followed by clicking **Add-Ons > Manage Add-Ons**.

+Click **Setup** on the MATLAB Support Package for Raspberry Pi Hardware.

+Choose the appropriate model for Raspberry Pi we are currently using.
+In this case, it's Raspberry Pi 3 Model B.

+Choose the network configuration.

+Choose the SD card's drive letter.

+Klik **Write** to start burning the Raspbian into the SD card.

+After the process finished we can now connect Raspberry Pi to our network.

+When Raspberry Pi has been connected, you can type and run ```rpi = raspi()```.
+If there are no mistakes, the output should be the same as below.

+*

 ### In this project you will need:
 * Raspbery Pi 3 (1),